researchdata-sheffield/dataviz-hub2/README.md

   3. Install Gatsby CLI by running   `npm install -g gatsby-cli`

   4. Fork this repository and open up your Git Bash (and navigate to a directory you want to place the site) and run `git clone https://github.com/yourusername/dataviz-hub2.git` then run `cd dataviz-hub2` and `npm install` (install dependencies).
+Then go to **dataviz-hub2/plugins/gatsby-source-eventbrite-multi-accounts/** and run `npm install` as well.

   5. Create a new local branch with commands `git checkout master` (make sure you're in master branch), `git branch newBranchName` (create a new branch from master), and `git checkout newBranchName` (switch to new branch).
     Now make any commits you wish to.